 The firm estimates that a huge portion of the 3.5 million trucks that are affected by the ELD mandate still haven’t obtained and installed the required devices yet.

-These analysts believe that operators are reluctant in securing ELDs ahead of the implementation deadline because of the price of ELDs being too high for their reach.
+These analysts believe that operators are reluctant in securing ELDs ahead of the implementation deadline because the price of ELDs is too high for their reach.

 The challenges for owner-operators